gongf05/machine-learning-mini-project/README.md

-# machine-learning-kaggle-project
+# machine-learning-mini-project

 This repository includes my side projects of machine learning.
-Most of dataset come from Kaggle.
 I use these pet projects to practice the machine learning models and frameworks.

 Any comments or suggestions to improve either the model or data-processing are highly welcome! 😉